pikefish/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

-Result: If we compare results obtained from the new data set and the original one that
+**Result**: If we compare results obtained from the new data set and the original one that
 includes NA days, the difference is pretty significant.
-Clearly, once we replace `NA`s with
+Clearly, once we replace `NAs` with
 estimates and run our analysis, we won't get 0 total steps for 8 *NA days*.
 Instead, we will get some positive values calculated from the estimates.
-As a result, both the **mean** and **median** total number number of steps per day have increased.
+As a result, both the **mean** and **median** total number of steps per day have increased.

 ## Are there differences in activity patterns between weekdays and weekends?
 Create a new factor variable in the dataset with two levels – "weekday" and "weekend"